rotexsoft/slim-skeleton-mvc-app/documentation/MOVIE_CATALOG_APP_WALK_THROUGH.md

     to **$container['errorHandlerClass']**, **$container['notFoundHandlerClass']** and
     **$container['notAllowedHandlerClass']** to delegate
     `\MovieCatalog\Controllers\HttpNotAllowedNotFoundServerErrorHandler` as the
-    handler for HTTP 404, 405 and 500 errors in our application.
+    handler for HTTP 404, 405 and 500 errors in our app.
 The default handlers for HTTP 404, 405 and 500 errors are the

         * `\Slim3MvcTools\Controllers\HttpServerErrorController`,